 One testimony from a magistrate who had a crazy work schedule particularly stuck with me.

 She said she managed to exclusively breastfeed her son because she went out of her way to express breast milk (EBM) anywhere she could, including the parking lot.
-In the forum, I also learned that UNICEF organizes support groups for breastfeeding mothers. support.
+In the forum, I also learned that UNICEF helps organize support groups for breastfeeding mothers. support.
 I found this information useful as it helped me realize the benefit of building a support network.

 Therefore, when the opportunity to join a Facebook pregnancy and lactation support group made up of friends and acquaintances arose, I fully embraced this use of technology in supporting pregnant mothers.
 There, I found sisters who we walked with through out my pregnancy and even participated in baby showers.